SoftwareHeritage/swh-graph/docs/luigi.rst

 The preferred way to create and transfer swh-graph data is through `Luigi <https://luigi.readthedocs.io/>`_ tasks/workflows rather than a regular CLI.
-Those include all common operations in swh-graph, except :ref:`running the gRPC server
+Those include all common operations in swh-graph, except running the gRPC server ( :program:`swh graph grpc-serve`).
-<swh-graph-grpc-serve>`.

 Using Luigi allows automatically building missing prerequisites datasets in order to build a new dataset, which is common when working with swh-graph data.